Save Time With Tulane SoPA 4+1 Masters Programs

-Tulane SoPA 4+1 Master’s degree programs provide undergraduates with an opportunity to earn a master’s degree in a single year following the completion of a bachelor’s degree.
-The program allows students to apply six graduate credits (two 6000- or 7000-level courses) completed during their senior year toward both the undergraduate and the master’s degree.
+Tulane SoPA 4+1 Master’s degree programs provide undergraduates with an opportunity to get a head start on graduate education and earn a master’s degree in a single year following the completion of their bachelor’s degree.
+The program allows current SoPA students to apply six graduate credits (two 6000- or 7000-level courses) completed during their senior year toward both their undergraduate and their master’s degrees.

 The 4+1 program is available to students in the following undergraduate majors:

 Students admitted to a 4+1 program may select two courses from the following graduate courses to count toward both the bachelor’s and master’s degree:

 Homeland Security Studies, Emergency Management, or Security Management MPS programs:

 - HMLS 6600 Homeland Security and Approaches to Counter-Terrorism